Broad River Road / US 176 and Dutch Square Boulevard

 Richland County (Columbia), South Carolina

-A freestanding Convenience Center, which housed an A & P supermarket, predated the mall by 2 years.
-The grocery store was shuttered in March 1998.
-A second outparcel, the Irvin-Filler Dutch Square Ultra-Vision Theatre North & South, had commenced operation on February 15, 1973.
-The venue re-opened as a 4-plex in May 1983 and was shuttered in late 1997.
-It was eventually replaced by a Ruby Tuesday restaurant.
+A freestanding Convenience Center housed an A & P grocery.
+It predated the mall by 2 years.
+A second outparcel, the Irvin-Filler Dutch Square Ultra-Vision Theatre North & South, was dedicated on February 15, 1973.
+The venue re-opened -as a 4-plex- in May 1983 and was shuttered in late 1997.

 The original competitor of DUTCH SQUARE was RICHLAND MALL {5.7 miles southeast, in Columbia}, which had been dedicated in 1961.
 It was renovated into RICHLAND FASHION MALL between 1987 and 1990.
 COLUMBIA PLACE {8.5 miles northeast, in Columbia}, was dedicated in 1977.
 COLUMBIANA CENTRE {4 miles northwest, in Richland County} opened for business in 1990.